- Make/Cancel an Appointment

 With these goals in mind, let’s consider how to write an effective Methods section in terms of content, structure, and style.

 Sometimes the hardest thing about writing this section isn’t what you should talk about, but what you shouldn’t talk about.
 Writers often want to include the results of their experiment, because they measured and recorded the results during the course of the experiment.
 But such data should be reserved for the Results section.
 In the Methods section, you can write that you recorded the results, or how you recorded the results (e.g., in a table), but you shouldn’t write what the results were—not yet.
 Here, you’re merely stating exactly how you went about testing your hypothesis.
+As you draft your Methods section, ask yourself the following questions:

 Organization is especially important in the Methods section of a lab report because readers must understand your experimental procedure completely.
 Many writers are surprised by the difficulty of conveying what they did during the experiment, since after all they’re only reporting an event, but it’s often tricky to present this information in a coherent way.
 There’s a fairly standard structure you can use to guide you, and following the conventions for style can help clarify your points.

 Increasingly, especially in the social sciences, using first person and active voice is acceptable in scientific reports.
-Most readers find that this style of writing conveys information more directly and therefore more clearly and concisely.
+Most readers find that this style of writing conveys information more clearly and concisely.
 This rhetorical choice thus brings two scientific values into conflict: objectivity versus clarity.
 Since the scientific community hasn’t reached a consensus about which style it prefers, you may want to ask your lab instructor.

 Here’s a paradox for you.
 The Results section is often both the shortest (yay!) and most important (uh-oh!) part of your report.
 Your Materials and Methods section shows how you obtained the results, and your Discussion section explores the significance of the results, so clearly the Results section forms the backbone of the lab report.
 This section provides the most critical information about your experiment: the data that allow you to discuss how your hypothesis was or wasn’t supported.
 But it doesn’t provide anything else, which explains why this section is generally shorter than the others.